StarDropInc/chess-alpha-zero/readme.md

 Less batch_size will reduce memory usage of `opt`.
 Try to change `TrainerConfig#batch_size` in `NormalConfig`.

-Syzygy Tablebases
+Tablebases
 -------
-This implementation optionally uses the syzygy tablebases for endgame evaluation.
-The tablebase files should be placed into the directory chess-alpha-zero/syzygy.
-They can be generated from scratch through [the github repository](https://github.com/syzygy1/tb), or downloaded via the torrent "Syzygy 3-4-5 Individual Files" [here](http://oics.olympuschess.com/tracker/index.php).
+This implementation supports using the Gaviota or syzygy tablebases for endgame evaluation.
+The tablebase files should be placed into the directory `chess-alpha-zero/tablebases`, and the appropriate code in `player_chess.py` should be commented in and out depending on which of these two tablebases is used.
+Gaviota are reccommended (as they provide DTM as opposed to DTZ information).
+The [Gaviota](https://github.com/michiguel/Gaviota-Tablebases) and [syzygy](https://github.com/syzygy1/tb) bases can be generated from scratch, or downloaded directly via [torrents](http://oics.olympuschess.com/tracker/index.php) ("Gaviota" and "Syzygy 3-4-5 Individual Files", respectively).